Padres vs Phillies Odds, Spread, and Total

 Padres vs Phillies Predictions and Picks

-Philadelphia is 26-14 at home and 5-5 in its last ten games.
-The Phillies are tied for 10th in runs scored, rank eighth in batting average, fourth in on-base percentage, and 11th in slugging percentage.
-Their pitching staff ranks 11th in ERA.
-Kyle Schwarber leads the team in home runs and RBIs and is on a three-game hitting streak.
-On the mound for the Phillies is Zack Wheeler (7-3, 2.55 ERA).
-He has nine quality starts this season, and nearly half of those have been shutouts.
+Philadelphia is 27-14 at home and 5-5 in its last ten games.
+The Phillies rank 11th in runs scored, eighth in batting average, fourth in on-base percentage, and 14th in slugging percentage.
+Their pitching staff ranks ninth in ERA.
+Trea Turner leads the team in batting average and had one hit and one RBI in Game 1.
+While the Phillies' offense has been inconsistent, their pitching has remained solid.
+Starting for Philadelphia is Cristopher Sánchez (6-2, 2.69 ERA), who has eight quality starts this season and is seeing an upward trend in strikeouts.

-Both teams are struggling to score, and Wheeler rarely gives up much.
-The Phillies may be able to generate some offense against Waldron, but likely not enough to hit the over.